nasa/harmony-regridding-service/README.md

 At this time, the service only requires dependencies that can be obtained via Pip.
 The service dependencies are contained in `pip_requirements.txt`.
 Additional test dependencies are listed in `tests/pip_test_requirements.txt`.
-Developers will want to install those listed in `dev_requirements.txt`.
+Developers will want to install those listed in `dev-requirements.txt`.

 ## Local development: